hainayanda/Artisan/Example/Pods/Pharos/README.md

 }
 ```

-if you want the observer to run using the current value, just invoke it:
+if you want the observer to run using the current value, just fire it:

 ```swift
 class MyClass {